Home ImprovementRemodeling & Renovation

 Repairing Hairline Cracks

-Painting: Apply a coat of primer to the patched area and allow it to dry.
-Once dry, paint over the area to match the rest of the ceiling.
-Feather the paint out from the patch to blend it with the surrounding surface.
+Paint: If painted, cover the patched area with a coat of primer and let it dry.
+After it dries, paint over the spot so it matches the rest of the ceiling.
+Feather the paint from the patch out onto the surrounding surface.

 How to Repair Cracks in a Plaster Ceiling_2